Shrey123ansh/Shrey123ansh/README.md

 ## 🚀 About Me

-I am an accomplished blockchain developer currently in my third year pursuing a Bachelor of Technology in Electrical Engineering.
+I am an accomplished blockchain developer currently pursuing a Bachelor of Technology from NIT Warangal.
 My expertise lies in a spectrum of technologies across both web2 and web3 landscapes.

 ## 🛠️ Skills